iamjoncannon/concept_parser/deploy/instructions.md

 2. "npm run dep-install" - shells into the remote server and runs all the installation scripts via pseudo-terminal (putting nginx, node, postgres, pm2 on the remote instance)

+// permissions issue chmod not running in script - put in separate script
+// tweaked install file

 ### Part Two- on the remote machine